kyma-project/kyma/docs/getting-started/09-trigger-microservice-with-event.md

 Console UI
 </summary>

-1. Select the `orders-service` Namespace from the drop-down list in the top navigation panel.
+1. From the drop-down list in the top navigation panel, select the `orders-service` Namespace.

 2. Go to **Operation** > **Services** in the left navigation panel and select `orders-service`.